widgetbot-io/documentation/embed/crate/tutorial.md

 </script>
 ```

-The code sent by the bot goes in your site's HTML source at the end of your website's `head`, right before the closing `</head>` tag.
+The code sent by the bot goes in your site's HTML source at the end of your website's `body`, right before the closing `</body>` tag.
 This might be in your theme or layout's code.

 If you run your site with this code, you should see the little crate button in the bottom right corner.
 If you click it, it should show your server, with the correct default channel.